-Challenge number Detail of challenge 1 Outcomes in the Early Years needs to improve for all children including Pupil Premium children in Communication and Language, Literacy and Mathematics.
-2 Pupil Premium pupils in KS1 are being outperformed by their peers in all areas, including Reading, Writing and Spoken Language.
-3 An in-school gap exists at KS2 between the attainment of Pupil Premium and Non-Pupil Premium pupils in Mathematics.
+Challenge number Detail of challenge 1 To continue to build upon improving the outcomes in the Early Years for all children including Pupil Premium children in Communication and Language, Literacy and Mathematics.
+2 Pupil Premium children in KS1 are being outperformed by their peers in Reading, Writing and Maths.
+3 An in-school gap exists at KS2 between the attainment of PupilPremium and Non-Pupil Premium pupils in Mathematics.
 4 Ensure that the pupils who are in receipt of free school meals and pupil premium are in line with or surpass their peers in Spoken Language, Reading and Writing in KS2.
-5 There is a large gap in Mathematics, where Pupil Premium pupils in KS1 are being outperformed by their peers, which is closely followed by Science.
+5 There is a gap in Mathematics, where Pupil Premium pupils in KS1 are being outperformed by their peers, which is closely followed by Science.
 6. Improve involvement of pupils in extra-curricular, encouraging healthy lifestyles, emotional and well-being and a positive attitude towards learning beyond the school day and improved aspirations.